Two different Switch models, but which one is better?

 - Costs $50 more

 So what exactly is the Switch V2?
 It's a fan-given name for the Switch revision that was quietly released in August 2019.
-When we compare the Switch V2 to the original Switch, they look identical, but the V2's battery life is better by a few hours.
+(For reference, the original Switch released in 2017.)
+When you compare the Switch V2 to the original Switch, they look identical, but the V2's battery life is better by a few hours, making it the better system of the two.
 As with the original Switch, it can be used while docked to a TV or on the go in handheld mode.

-The Switch OLED model, on the other hand, is getting a lot of fanfare with its release since it's seen as the latest system rather than a system revision.
-Its big upgrade centers around the titular 7-inch OLED screen, which is bigger than ever before and provides brighter and sharper imagery.
+The Switch OLED model, on the other hand, sees a lot of fanfare since it's seen as the latest system rather than a system revision.
+Sure, it has the same battery life of the Switch V2, but its biggest upgrade pertains to the titular 7-inch OLED screen, which is bigger and provides brighter and sharper imagery than ever before.
 It also has a smattering of other upgrades, including double the storage space of any previous Switch, a better kickstand, enhanced audio, and a LAN port within the dock.
-Most of these changes aren't super significant, so the real question is — is the OLED screen worth the $50 price difference from the Switch V2?
+Most of these changes aren't super significant, so the real question is whether the OLED screen is worth the $50 price difference from the Switch V2.

 Switch V2 vs. Switch OLED: What's the difference?

-To help the new Switch OLED stand out, Nintendo is releasing it in a new color option: White dock and white Joy-Cons.
-Here are all of the other specs related to this new Switch and the Switch V2.
+To help the new Switch OLED stand out, Nintendo released it in a new color option, with a white dock and white Joy-Cons.
+Let's look at the other similarities and differences between the Switch OLED and Switch V2 by comparing specs.

 |Switch V2